Engee documentation

 Gray.(blurred_img) Gray.(restored_img) ]

-We have successfully tested a couple of algorithms for image restoration and got good results.
+We have successfully tested a couple of image recovery algorithms and got good results.